anasinfo1/Double-File-Detector/README.md

 ## User Interface

 The application's user interface is designed to be simple and easy to use.
-The top panel contains a title label and two buttons: "Browse" and "Detect".
+The top panel contains a title label and two buttons: "Parcourir" and "Detecter".
-The "Browse" button allows you to select the folder that you want to search for duplicates in.
-The "Detect" button starts the detection process and displays the results in the text area below.
+The "Parcourir" button allows you to select the folder that you want to search for duplicates in.
+The "Detecter" button starts the detection process and displays the results in the text area below.
 The text area displays a list of all duplicate files found in the selected folder.
 Each file is listed with its absolute path.

 ## Requirements